 For all intense purposes, the victory garden was born during World War I.

-It was referenced as war garden or food gardens for defense, were vegetable, fruit, and herb gardens were established at private residences and public parks in the United States, England, Canada, and Germany. l
+It was referenced as a war garden or food garden for defense, where vegetable, fruit, and herb gardens were established at private residences and public parks in the United States, England, Canada, and Germany.

-This concept was continued for World War II effort to reduce the pressure on the public food supply brought on by the war effort.
-Also, indirectly, as it was aiding the war effort these gardens were considered a civil 'morale booster' by permitting gardeners to feel empowered by their contribution to labor and rewarded by the produce grown.
+This concept was continued for World War II to reduce the pressure on the public food supply brought on by the war effort.
+Also, indirectly, as it aided the war effort, these gardens were considered a civil 'morale booster' by permitting gardeners to feel empowered by their contribution to labor and rewarded by the produce grown.
 It was this feeling that made the victory garden a part of daily life on the home front.

 The average family cannot afford to eat healthy organic food due to its high market price.
-Well, this is not quite true.
-If one invests a bit of elbow grease and willingness go to learn, their reward will be the healthy organic.
+Well, this is not entirely true.
+If one invests a bit of elbow grease and willingness to learn, their reward will be the healthy organic.
 That is the principle of a Victory Garden.

-In recent years it has seen a tremendous growth in popularity because:
+In recent years it has seen tremendous growth in popularity because:

 1. People do care where their food comes from.
-This is supported by the rise in demand for organic food.
+That is supported by the rise in demand for organic food.

 3. All of us are concerned about pollution causing by transporting food around the world too.
-This uses finite oil reserves and causes huge pollution.
+That uses finite oil reserves and causes enormous pollution.

-At present, it is unfortunate that there are little allotments in existence.
+At present, it is unfortunate that there are few allotments in existence.
 Local councils are inundated with applications for plots way more than what they can provide.
-Fortunately, councils and landowners are joining forces to launch country schemes to create new plots to satisfy the demand.
+Fortunately, councils and landowners join forces to launch country schemes to create new plots to satisfy the demand.

-From personal observation, it is fantastic when one goes out into the garden, picks some cucumbers for a truly fresh salad.
+It is fantastic from personal observation when one goes out into the garden and picks some cucumbers for a genuinely fresh salad.
 It is worth it.

 Source of Information on Victory Gardens